 The beach of Hokitika on a stormy day

-Hokitika is in a stormy location.
-It was rainy and windy and there had been a huge storm a week before cutting trees in forests and gardens.
-But this weather is not bad at all, there was a time when 32 shipwrecks occurred on Hokitika coast, all within three years.
+After all, this rainy weather is not bad at all, knowing that there has been a time when 32 shipwrecks occurred on the Hokitika coast, all within three years.

 Hokitika to West Coast Glaciers